 Revered as the oldest instant soup in the world, tarhana was created hundreds of years ago by the Turks in Central Asia.
 While you may be hard-pressed to find the soup in restaurants, it is a staple in Turkish households.
 Made from a combination of fermented grain, yogurt or milk, it can also be prepared with preserved vegetables and herbs and can be enriched with butter, red pepper paste and mint.
 An excellent product to have stocked in the pantry, Tarhana soup is known for containing vitamins A and B, as well as calcium, iron and zinc, good for strengthening the immune system.

 The Chinese Nutrition Society recently released guidelines for building the immune system, reporting that taking in 300 grams of dairy (equivalent to 10.6 ounces of milk) is an excellent way to boost protein intake and provides the nutrients calcium, vitamin B2 and vitamin A.

 There's also good news for yogurt fiends: the probiotics present in yogurt and kefir are making these dairy products the most popular in the world at the moment.
-It is especially big in Japan, where news reports say yogurt is flying off the shelves.
+Although homemade yogurt has been a staple in Turkish diets for centuries, it is now especially big in Japan, where news reports say yogurt is flying off the shelves.

 Turkish soulmates tahin and pekmez